ludocode/onramp/docs/virtual-machine.md

 If space is available to write bytes, the VM must write at least one byte, but may write less than the number of bytes requested.

-The VM may write at most 2147483647 (2^31-1) bytes.
-(Larger sizes would have the high bit set which would be interpreted as an error.)
+The maximum number of bytes that can be writtten is 2147483647 (2^31-1) bytes, as larger sizes would have the high bit set which would be interpreted as an error.
+The VM writes at most this number or `count`, whichever is smaller.

 If the output is a stream which has been closed by the other end, this returns `ERROR_END_OF_FILE`.

 If the output does not have enough space to store more data but space may become available later (for example when the other end of the stream consumes some of the written data, or if data is flushed to storage asynchronously), this returns `ERROR_TRY_LATER`.
 The program will typically wait and try to write the same bytes again.

-If the output handle is full and more space cannot be made available (for example the storage device is full or the file has reached the maximum supported size), the VM returns `ERROR_IO` or `ERROR_GENERIC`.
+If the output handle is full and more space cannot be made available (for example the storage device is full or the file has reached the maximum supported size), the VM returns `ERROR_IO` or `ERROR_GENERIC` (and *not* `ERROR_END_OF_FILE`.)

 If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.

-This can only be called on the output stream, the error stream, or a file opened in writeable mode.
+This can only be called on the output stream, the error stream, or a file opened in writable mode.
 If this is called on the standard input stream or on a handle opened only for reading, the behaviour is undefined.
 (The VM may crash or corrupt data, or return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`, or abort the program.)